saleor/saleor-dashboard/.changeset/rich-hairs-bow.md

 "saleor-dashboard": minor
 ---

-Mark order as fully paid and fullfill all variants
+Mark order as fully paid and fulfill all variants test Manual capture transactions and fulfill order test